apassiou/CR6SE_Klipper/README.md

 **Instructions:**

 1. Set up mainsail (follow directions here https://docs-os.mainsail.xyz/getting-started)
-2. Build and flash Klipper for CR6SE https://www.klipper3d.org/Installation.html
+2. Build and flash Klipper for CR6SE https://www.klipper3d.org/Installation.html (alternatively use included build to flash the printer then update via web interface once all set up)
 3. Use config files from this repo